 Think about who to notify about your display

 For bigger events, or public shows, you should inform the police and fire brigade (call their local offices as listed on their websites, not 999!).
 If you’re within a few miles of an airport (or you notice overhead traffic when site surveying) contact the relevant airport.
-If you’re displaying on or near the coast, be sure to notify the coastguard too.
+If you’re displaying on or near the coast and are firing larger items (particularly red or orange), be sure to notify the coastguard too.
 You don’t want display rockets being mistaken for flares.
 For garden or private displays, notify neighbours and anyone else nearby who you think may be affected by the noise.
 It is recommended this is done before you buy your fireworks in case any serious objections require a change of inventory (e.g. quieter fireworks, or no rockets).
-Check out our Responsible Fireworks Use guide for more help on this subject.
+Check out my Responsible Fireworks Use guide for more help on this subject.

 Think about fireworks insurance

 Public liability insurance can give millions of pounds of cover and can be arranged on a per-display basis.
 It should be considered a matter of course for public events.
 It will cover you for injury to a member of the public, or damage to property.
 Read more about Fireworks Insurance.

 Do this well in advance because you’ll need to make sure people are free on the night, and conduct any training you feel is necessary if it’s a public event.
 Remember you may need help setting up (for big displays a minimum of two people are required) so check who’s free that afternoon too.
 Try and have a back-up on call in case of last minute drop outs.
 It’s possible to fire big displays on your own if you’ve spent some time setting things up properly, but you’d have to do an incredible amount of time consuming preparation.
 Best to get some help if you can.
 If you need extra help such as marshals for the crowd, arrange this well in advance.